Zurcher Kantonalbank Zurich Cantonalbank Sells 957 Shares of Motorola Solutions, Inc. (NYSE:MSI)

-Zurcher Kantonalbank Zurich Cantonalbank lessened its holdings in Motorola Solutions, Inc. (NYSE:MSI) by 2.3% during the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The firm owned 41,416 shares of the communications equipment provider’s stock after selling 957 shares during the quarter.
-Zurcher Kantonalbank Zurich Cantonalbank’s holdings in Motorola Solutions were worth $7,043,000 as of its most recent SEC filing.
+Zurcher Kantonalbank Zurich Cantonalbank reduced its position in Motorola Solutions, Inc. (NYSE:MSI) by 2.3% during the fourth quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 41,416 shares of the communications equipment provider’s stock after selling 957 shares during the period.
+Zurcher Kantonalbank Zurich Cantonalbank’s holdings in Motorola Solutions were worth $7,043,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other institutional investors have also made changes to their positions in the business.
-Ethic Inc. increased its holdings in Motorola Solutions by 3.4% in the 3rd quarter.
-Ethic Inc. now owns 1,773 shares of the communications equipment provider’s stock valued at $278,000 after buying an additional 58 shares during the period.
-Trust Investment Advisors increased its holdings in Motorola Solutions by 1.1% in the 3rd quarter.
-Trust Investment Advisors now owns 5,519 shares of the communications equipment provider’s stock valued at $865,000 after buying an additional 60 shares during the period.
-Conning Inc. increased its holdings in Motorola Solutions by 2.9% in the 3rd quarter.
-Conning Inc. now owns 2,469 shares of the communications equipment provider’s stock valued at $387,000 after buying an additional 69 shares during the period.
-Prestige Wealth Management Group LLC increased its holdings in Motorola Solutions by 25.6% in the 3rd quarter.
-Prestige Wealth Management Group LLC now owns 339 shares of the communications equipment provider’s stock valued at $53,000 after buying an additional 69 shares during the period.
-Finally, Wetherby Asset Management Inc. increased its holdings in Motorola Solutions by 1.4% in the 3rd quarter.
-Wetherby Asset Management Inc. now owns 5,229 shares of the communications equipment provider’s stock valued at $820,000 after buying an additional 70 shares during the period.
-86.62% of the stock is currently owned by hedge funds and other institutional investors.
+Several other hedge funds have also recently added to or reduced their stakes in the company.
+Perigon Wealth Management LLC purchased a new position in shares of Motorola Solutions in the 4th quarter worth $85,000.
+Venture Visionary Partners LLC purchased a new position in shares of Motorola Solutions in the 4th quarter worth $258,000.
+Csenge Advisory Group boosted its stake in shares of Motorola Solutions by 4.8% in the 4th quarter.
+Csenge Advisory Group now owns 1,742 shares of the communications equipment provider’s stock worth $296,000 after buying an additional 79 shares during the last quarter.
+Janney Montgomery Scott LLC boosted its stake in shares of Motorola Solutions by 10.3% in the 4th quarter.
+Janney Montgomery Scott LLC now owns 12,245 shares of the communications equipment provider’s stock worth $2,082,000 after buying an additional 1,148 shares during the last quarter.
+Finally, IBM Retirement Fund lifted its position in Motorola Solutions by 14.1% during the fourth quarter.
+IBM Retirement Fund now owns 6,308 shares of the communications equipment provider’s stock valued at $1,073,000 after purchasing an additional 780 shares in the last quarter.
+Hedge funds and other institutional investors own 86.62% of the company’s stock.

-The business also recently declared a quarterly dividend, which was paid on Friday, January 15th.
-Stockholders of record on Tuesday, December 15th were paid a $0.71 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, January 15th.
+Shareholders of record on Tuesday, December 15th were paid a dividend of $0.71 per share.
+This is a boost from Motorola Solutions’s previous quarterly dividend of $0.64.
+This represents a $2.84 annualized dividend and a yield of 1.56%.
 The ex-dividend date was Monday, December 14th.
-This is a boost from Motorola Solutions’s previous quarterly dividend of $0.64.
-This represents a $2.84 dividend on an annualized basis and a dividend yield of 1.56%.
-Motorola Solutions’s dividend payout ratio is 38.17%.
+Motorola Solutions’s payout ratio is presently 38.17%.

-Several brokerages have issued reports on MSI.
-Barclays boosted their price target on shares of Motorola Solutions from $179.00 to $196.00 and gave the company an “overweight” rating in a report on Thursday, January 14th.
-Zacks Investment Research downgraded shares of Motorola Solutions from a “hold” rating to a “sell” rating and set a $175.00 target price on the stock. in a research note on Monday, October 12th.
-JPMorgan Chase & Co. upgraded shares of Motorola Solutions from an “underweight” rating to a “neutral” rating and boosted their target price for the company from $162.00 to $171.00 in a research note on Friday, January 29th.
-MKM Partners upgraded shares of Motorola Solutions from a “neutral” rating to a “buy” rating and boosted their target price for the company from $170.00 to $199.00 in a research note on Friday, October 23rd.
-Finally, Credit Suisse Group boosted their target price on shares of Motorola Solutions from $181.00 to $202.00 and gave the company an “outperform” rating in a research note on Wednesday, November 11th.
-One investment analyst has rated the stock with a sell rating, three have issued a hold rating and thirteen have assigned a buy rating to the stock.
-The stock currently has a consensus rating of “Buy” and a consensus target price of $156.80.
+Several equities analysts recently weighed in on the company.
+Zacks Investment Research downgraded Motorola Solutions from a “hold” rating to a “sell” rating and set a $175.00 target price on the stock. in a research report on Monday, October 12th.
+MKM Partners upgraded Motorola Solutions from a “neutral” rating to a “buy” rating and lifted their target price for the company from $170.00 to $199.00 in a research report on Friday, October 23rd.
+Credit Suisse Group lifted their target price on Motorola Solutions from $181.00 to $202.00 and gave the company an “outperform” rating in a research report on Wednesday, November 11th.
+Smith Barney Citigroup boosted their price objective on Motorola Solutions from $160.00 to $190.00 in a research report on Friday, October 30th.
+Finally, Barclays boosted their price objective on Motorola Solutions from $179.00 to $196.00 and gave the company an “overweight” rating in a research report on Thursday, January 14th.
+One analyst has rated the stock with a sell rating, three have given a hold rating and thirteen have given a buy rating to the company’s stock.
+Motorola Solutions currently has an average rating of “Buy” and an average target price of $156.80.

 Motorola Solutions Profile